cwaldbieser/txcas/docs/authentication.rst

 realm will use to produce an :term:`avatar`.

 Currently, txcas supports accepting simple username/password credentials.
-A number of built-in credential checkers are available that support this credential type:  memory, file, unix.  txcas also includes support for the ldap_simple_bind credential checker via the `ldaptor`_ library.
+A number of credential checkers are available in `Twisted Cred`_  that support this credential type.  txcas also includes support for the ldap_simple_bind credential checker via the `ldaptor`_ library.

 Configuration